-The concept of post traumatic stress disorder achieved prominence in the 1980’s following in the wake of the experiences of trauma reported by the American survivors of the Vietnam war.
+The concept of PTSD achieved prominence in the 1980s following in the wake of the experiences of trauma reported by the American survivors of the Vietnam war.

-The range of experience capable of promoting post traumatic stress disorder is too wide and varied and indeed distressing to list.
-It is agreed however that these experiences should involve at least a risk of serious injury or death or loss of physical integrity and that the response to this event should involve intense fear, horror or helplessness.
+The range of experience capable of promoting PTSD is too wide and varied and, indeed, distressing to list.
+It is agreed, however, that these experiences should involve at least a risk of serious injury or death, or loss of physical integrity, and that the response to this event should involve intense fear, horror or helplessness.

 It is important to emphasise that most people, most of the time, respond even to these dreadful events with resilience and a capacity to recover.
 But, unfortunately in some cases, a clinical syndrome emerges of PTSD in which there is persistent re-experiencing of the traumatic event, persistent avoidance and emotional numbing around the event.
 These symptoms emerge in a characteristic delayed fashion and are not just features of acute stress.
 PTSD emerges after a typical delay of at least 30 days.

-At a neurological level, post traumatic stress disorder or PTSD is associated with abnormalities in areas of the brain which process threatening information.
+At a neurological level, PTSD is associated with abnormalities in areas of the brain which process threatening information.
 These areas include areas in the frontal lobe as well as key areas in the temporal lobe associated with the management of memory.
 Psychologists will be aware of the importance of areas such as the amygdala and the hippocampus.
-Modern brain scanning has confirmed the importance of changes of these areas probably as a result of persistent high levels of stress hormones arising from the trauma.
+Modern brain scanning has confirmed the importance of changes of these areas, probably as a result of persistent high levels of stress hormones arising from the trauma.

 Effective treatment does exist.
-Psychological treatment includes cognitive behavioural therapy, particularly where this has an emphasis on exposure to feared stimuli.
+Psychological treatment includes cognitive behavioural therapy (CBT), particularly where this has an emphasis on exposure to feared stimuli.
 There is also a therapy named EMDR (eye movement, desensitisation and reprocessing therapy).
 This is a relatively recent therapy in which elements of CBT and exposure therapy are combined with manipulation of eye movements.
-It requires trained therapists but there is some interesting research validating its efficacy.
+It requires trained therapists, but there is some interesting research validating its efficacy.

 The most important element of therapy is that it needs to be early and substantial.
 Risk factors for a poor response to therapy include a high level of arousal associated with a high level of avoidance.
 Where this is also combined with persistent substance misuse or alcohol dependency, the outcome can be poor.

 Individuals who suffer from PTSD have experienced a real and substantial degree of psychological difficulty arising out of their misfortune.
-They had the misfortune to be exposed to a horrific, often violent and life threatening experience which alters, for a substantial period of time, their management of stress and their ability to adapt to life.
-It is a great pity that we are in a world that you have to experience stigma if you have a mental health issue.
+They had the misfortune to be exposed to a horrific, often violent and life-threatening experience which alters, for a substantial period of time, their management of stress and their ability to adapt to life.
+It is a great pity that we are in a world that you have to if you have a mental health issue.

 Prof Jim Lucey